-The name of the corporation.
-Each state has different requirements for the corporation's name, but in most cases, it must include the term "Inc." or "Incorporated" to specifically designate this business as a corporation.
+- The name of the corporation: Each state has different requirements for the corporation's name, but some states require you to include the term "Inc." or "Incorporated" to specifically designate this business as a corporation.

-The name and address of the registered agent and this person's office address.
-People need to have someone who can receive important documents and legal papers on behalf of the corporation, so the registered agent needs to be someone who is available all the time during regular business hours.
-Many businesses hire a registered agent service., but you can be your own registered agent.
+- The name and address of the registered agent: People need to have someone who can receive important documents and legal papers on behalf of the corporation, so the registered agent needs to be someone who is available all the time during regular business hours.
+Many businesses hire a registered agent service, but you can be your own registered agent.

 - The specific type of corporation: (stock corporation, non-stock corporation, non-profit corporation, etc.) For a stock corporation, you'll need to include the authority of the corporation for an initial issue of a specific number of shares of stock and the price of those shares.
 You may also want to designate a certain class of shares (Class A, for example).

 - The purpose(s) for which the corporation was formed: What is the corporation selling?
 What type of business is it in?
 Each state has different requirements and levels of detail for this section.

 - The names and addresses of the initial directors: You will need to form a board of directors, and you may have to list the board members or the corporate officers (president, vice president, secretary, treasurer) on the Articles of Incorporation.